Osteopath for Knee Pain

 GP Medication and Referral

 Paracetamol may be prescribed for non-traumatic knee complaints; however, its effectiveness has been questioned (Cochrane, 2019).
 Considering how your knee pain started, your GP will refer you to a physiotherapist or orthopaedic consultant.
-A physiotherapist will give muscular strengthening exercises for your knee pain.
+A physiotherapist will give you muscular strengthening exercises for your knee pain.
 An orthopaedic consultant will discuss surgical options.

 How Long Should Knee Pain Last?